The cast of the Aveyond and associated tropes.

 - Heroes Want Redheads: Talia is a possible Love Interest for Devin in Ahriman's Prophecy.
 Subverted as in Canon, Devin marries Alicia instead.

-- Playing with Fire: Talia's spells if she joins the Dragon Lord Guild.
+- Playing with Fire: If she joins the Dragon Lords guild, she would learn many fire-based spells.

 - White Magic: Talia learns healing spells if she joins the Priestess Guild, which she canonically does by Aveyond 1.